 One of the popular images of the Aztec culture consists of a priest or emperor in a large feathered headdress.
-The world’s last remaining example forms the glorious highlight of the Weltmuseum Wien’s permanent exhibition.
+The world’s last remaining example forms the highlight of the Weltmuseum Wien’s permanent exhibition.

 - “Penacho” made from the feathers of the quetzal and other birds, interwoven with gold and other materials